wiyba/WBA-Optimized/README.md

 ### About the modpack

-this modpack was forked from bx-team/vanilla-reimagined and is intended to bring a lot of useful client-sided utility and optimization mods at one place. modpack includes:
+This modpack is intended to bring a lot of useful client-sided utility and optimization mods at one place.
+Modpack includes:

 - ➕ **QoL Improvements**
 - ➕ **QoL Improvements**